Race to Zero Report

 Contribute beyond your own territory / value chain In addition to following a science-aligned net zero pathway to reduce your own emissions and neutralise any residual emissions that remain, contribute toward global (net) zero through beyond value chain / territorial mitigation efforts, such as the purchase and retirement of high-quality carbon credits (emission reductions, avoidance or removals) that do not substitute for nor delay emissions reductions necessary to meet the Pledge. |

 1. 100% of Positive Impact supply chain have been asked to join The Race to Zero 2.
 Over 1600 Positive Impact Ambassadors have been given resources to share with their value chain (which their value chain could also share) to join The Race to Zero.
-3. As of 2022 a need has not been identified to purchase carbon credits. |
+3. As of 2024 a need has not been identified to purchase carbon credits. |

 Prioritise emissions-intensive sectors Take immediate action to protect standing forests and avoid and reduce emissions in the most GHG-intensive activities and sectors, while not neglecting longer-term efforts.
 Align to the 2030 Breakthroughs sectoral targets. |

-1. In 2022 Positive Impact prioritised energy and transport and declined invitations to attend global events where there was no clear evidence that the impact created would ‘offset’ the carbon caused by event travel.
+1. Since 2022 Positive Impact prioritised energy and transport and declined invitations to attend global events where there was no clear evidence that the impact created would ‘offset’ the carbon caused by event travel.
 2. Through Positive Impact’s role as a Race to Zero Accelerator attention was constantly paid to the sectoral targets and action being taken in those areas which could impact events. |

 |